Hemingway Bridge: The Ultimate Productivity Secret

 Your Hemingway Bridge notes might look like this:

-Now, the next time you need to coordinate a similar event, you have an idea of what worked and what didn’t work so you can continually improve and learn from previous experiences.
-You can also save plenty of mental energy trying to remember specifics about the previous event.
+Now, the next time you need to coordinate a similar event, you have an idea of what worked well and what didn’t work so well.
+Your next event will be even better and you will have saved plenty of mental energy trying to remember specifics about the previous event.
 Your Hemingway Bridge to the rescue!

 The simple tactics of Hemingway Bridge notes also help you dive back into work with less resistance.
-This can reduce procrastination since resuming work on a project will be more effortless.
+This can reduce procrastination since resuming work on a task will be more effortless.

 So before you pause and jump to a new task, jot down those Hemingway Bridge notes.
 Your future self is thanking you!

 If you’re looking for more ways to increase your productivity so you can spend less time working and more time living, check out my Never Work Overtime Again course.
-You’ll learn how to create a majorly productive schedule you can actually stick to, without working nights and weekends.
-Learn more!
+You’ll learn how to create a majorly productive schedule (you actually stick with), not nights or weekends required.
+Learn more here.

 If you liked this post, don’t forget to share so that others can find it, too.